Last updated on July 8, 2021.

 Our first task is to now find this piece of paper in the image.

-To to do this, we’ll convert the image to grayscale, blur it slightly to remove high frequency noise, and apply edge detection on Lines 9-11.
+To do this, we’ll convert the image to grayscale, blur it slightly to remove high frequency noise, and apply edge detection on Lines 9-11.

 After applying these steps our image should look something like this: